-The answer to this is that Bitcoin is only cheap today because the recent price crash experienced in May 2021 not only disrupted further value appreciation but also wiped most of the gains made in the year to date.
+The answer to this is that Bitcoin is only cheap today because the recent price crash started in December 2021 which wiped most of the gains made in November 2021.
 Were it not for the price crash, most crypto analysts had predicted that the lead cryptocurrency would rise and aim for $100K before the end of the year.

 But the fact that BTC is cheap does not mean that the coin is of low value, and neither does it imply the coin is not worth investing in.
 Rather, it implies that the crypto community is confident that it could be worth way more than its current price.

 Bitcoin remains the largest and most valuable cryptocurrency with a market capitalization exceeding $727 billion.
 It is the oldest and the dominant crypto coin seeing that it currently makes up more than 41% of the total crypto market capitalization.

 In this Bitcoin investing guide, we will explore why Bitcoin is cheap, telling you what it could be worth and if it would a worth investing in today.